AboutCodingBE/validation-excercise/Manufacturer_API.md

 #### GET # www.mysensor.io/api/files/{id}

-API endpoint to get information about a specific file
+API endpoint to get information about a specific file.
+The response looks like this:

 ```json
 {